akshaykmr/oorja/README.md

 ### License
 oorja is licensed under Apache 2.0 <br>
-It is a personal project, but I feel it can be made much better with help of a few contributors, and for that reason I've chosen this OSS license; not to forget it is made possible only by leveraging other OSS projects.
+It is a personal project, but I feel it can be made much better with help of a few contributors, and for that reason I've chosen this OSS license; not to forget, it is made possible only by leveraging other OSS projects.

 ##### Donate
 As mentioned earlier this is a personal project.
 There are no ads, tracking, premium paid features etc. To continue it's development and finance the server costs of [oorja.io](https://oorja.io) I would really appreciate your financial backing